Lea Regional Medical Center - Transitional Care Unit - Hobbs New Mexico

 Lea Regional Medical Center - Transitional Care Unit - Amenities:

-Lea Regional Medical Center - Transitional Care Unit enables seniors to receive multiple amenities, including:
+Lea Regional Medical Center - Transitional Care Unit offers a large number of services to older adults, such as:

 - Concierge service